THE BRANERTON CONFERENCE

 After you file your Petition and your case is docketed by the Clerk of the Court, you will be in the pleading phase of your Tax Court litigation.
 At that point, everything that you learned with me while enrolled in the non-attorney preparation program will be put to the test.

-At any time after the pleadings close (joinder of issue), you will find yourself in informal negotiations with the Commissioner's attorney aka the District Counsel of the IRS.
-These proceedings, i.e. informal discovery, are otherwise know simply as "Branerton" and are initiated with the transmission of the "Branerton Letter".
+At any time after the pleadings close (joinder of issue), you will find yourself engaged in informal discovery with the Commissioner's attorney aka the District Counsel of the IRS.
+These proceedings are otherwise known simply as "Branerton" and are initiated with the transmission of the "Branerton Letter".
 Either side may send the letter but we believe that you should be the one to write it and initiate the conference.

 No, you're not a lawyer; you're a TLI-trained, United States Tax Court Practitioner.
 And that means that you are a Tax Litigator who actually know just as much about taxes and litigation as does your opponent - the District Counsel's attorney (and in some cases, perhaps you might know more).